holochain-open-dev/file-storage/README.md

 [dependencies]
 file_storage = {git = "https://github.com/holochain-open-dev/file-storage-module", package = "file_storage"}
 ```

+- If you want to give the zome a different name you should also initialize the `FileStorageService` with it.

 5. Create a `src` folder besides the `Cargo.toml` with this content: